slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ## On perfectionism

+> *"Perfectionism is the fear of being criticized."
+-- Caroline Myss*

 > *"The perfect is the enemy of the good."
 -- Voltaire*

-> *"Perfectionism is the fear of being criticized."
--- Caroline Myss*

-> *"And now that you don’t have to be perfect, you can be good."
--- John Steinbeck*

 Strive for excellence, not for perfection.
 From good enough you derive success.
 From perfection you derive procastination, anxiety and depression.
 It’s liberating to see yourself as a «doist».

+> *"Have no fear of perfection.
+You’ll never reach it."
+-- Salvador Dali*

 > *"Perfectionism doesn’t make you feel perfect; it makes you feel inadequate."
 -- Maria Shriver*